fuzzydragon/fuzzydragon/README.md

 # 🪐 Info

 * Call me Andrew
-* I use Ruby, Lua, and Javascript.
-Sometimes Golang and Dlang
+* I use Ruby, Lua, Javascript, Golang, and sometimes Dlang.
 * He/she/they
 * I like the band "[Rings of Saturn](https://en.wikipedia.org/wiki/Rings_of_Saturn_(band))"